top of page

 Film still from MONIKA WEISS, ARKHE -–THE LOST CANTO, 2017-2024.
 Digital film + sound composition.

-In the ancient Slavic tradition of my heritage, mountains were never merely geography; they were the thin veil between the mortal and the spirit worlds.
-When I filmed on the slopes of Kanchenjunga in 2017, I sought to capture a landscape heavy with the silence of the lost independence of the Kingdom of Sikkim and the resonance of sacred peaks.
-I also filmed the 2017 solar eclipse from a Brooklyn rooftop, bridging these distant geographies through a shared celestial event.
-Within my intermedia practice, a moment must first actually occur to then appear as a work of film or sound.
+In the Slavic tradition of my heritage, mountains symbolize the thin veil between the mortal and spirit worlds.
+In 2017, I filmed on the slopes of Kanchenjunga—the third highest mountain in the world—a landscape heavy with the silence of the lost independence of the Kingdom of Sikkim and the resonance of sacred peaks.
+That same year, I filmed the solar eclipse from a Brooklyn rooftop.
+The Kanchenjunga tapes were subsequently lost, only to be rediscovered in 2024.
+Concurrently, I composed Arkhe (Metamorphosis VI) for two voices and drums.
+This new composition joined the rediscovered sequences to form a dialogue with the Mountain itself.

-As the work premieres in 2026, I am thinking about the notion of the Polycene—a state of being that intertwines our future-focused anxieties with our most ancient, intuitive beliefs.
-In this moment of profound world crisis, I think about the revolutionary notion of le peuple; while the Enlightenment sought to define "the people" as the sole source of sovereignty and rights, our current era demands both a radical respect for the humanity of each and every being but also an expansion of this multitude.
-In the face of a planetary crisis, we must move beyond the human-centric approach toward an ethics of care.
+As this work premieres in 2026, I am preoccupied with the notion of the polycene—a state of being that intertwines future-focused anxieties with our most ancient, intuitive beliefs.
+In this moment of profound global crisis, I find myself returning to the revolutionary concept of le peuple.
+While the Enlightenment defined "the people” as a word representing what we came to name human rights, our current era demands a radical expansion of this multitude.
+Facing the wounded Earth, we must move beyond a human-centric approach toward an ethics of care for the entire ecosystem.

-Arkhe—The Lost Canto is structured like a song and like a forgotten ritual, replacing—even if only for a moment in time—the scars of conquest with a practice of radical care for the enduring, shared world. – Monika Weiss
+Arkhe—The Lost Canto is structured as both a song and a forgotten ritual.
+It seeks to replace—if only for a fleeting moment—the scars of conquest with a practice of radical care for an enduring, shared world. – Monika Weiss

 Film still from MONIKA WEISS, ARKHE ––THE LOST CANTO, 2017-2024.
 Digital film + sound composition.